alpha-dragon-org/dragon-module1-tokeninfo/README.md

 # Intro to Dragon Data-Modules

 Dragon is a browser extension that visualizes the power concentrations in any token on the Solana blockchain.
 The extension is separated into "data-modules" that produce different analyses of a token's power holders.
-The initial release includes four data-modules:
+The initial release includes four data-modules, and the module of focus for this bounty is:

 - **Token Info/Security:** Basic token information such as ticker, age, market cap, and number of holders.
 Basic security measures such as mint authority, freeze authority, and locked liquidity pool.
-- **Bundle Analysis:** An analysis of any bundled supply still holding (number of active bundles, percentage held in active bundles, number of wallets per bundle, etc.).
-- **Sniper Analysis:** An analysis of any sniped supply still holding (total active snipers, percentage of sniped supply still active, relative timestamp per snipe, etc.).
-- **Holder Analyses:** Currently two analyses of a token's holders: wallet clusters and Top 10.
-A cluster is a group of wallets that have transferred the token between themselves instead of buying it from an exchange.
-The Top 10 are the wallets holding the most supply of the token.

 Soon, Dragon will provide data-modules analyzing many other kinds of holder distributions and deceptive behaviors for any token project in crypto.